MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-hardware-vendor.md

   - User verification.
 Entra ID requires user verification for all FIDO2 authentication attempts.
   - Resident keys.
   - HMAC secret extension.
 This is required for using a security key to unlock Windows in offline scenarios.
   - ClientPIN.
-  - Is certified at 'any' level
+  - Is certified at 'any' level.

 ## Attestation requirements

 The following table compares requirements to allow Microsoft-compatible FIDO2 security key when attestation enforcement is on or off.

 | Attestation enforced | Attestation not enforced |
 |----------------------|--------------------------|